Segment Data Lakes Overview

-Segment Data Lakes lets you send Segment data to a cloud data store (for example AWS S3) in a format optimized to reduce processing for data analytics and data science workloads.
+Segment Data Lakes sends Segment data to a cloud data store, either AWS S3 or Azure Data Lake Storage Gen2 (ADLS), in a format optimized to reduce processing for data analytics and data science workloads.
 Segment data is great for building machine learning models for personalization and recommendations, and for other large scale advanced analytics.
-However, without Data Lakes, you might need to do a lot of processing to get real value out of your data.
+Data Lakes reduces the amount of processing required to get real value out of your data.

 Segment Data Lakes is available to Business tier customers only.

 Data Lakes store Segment data in S3 in a read-optimized encoding format (Parquet) which makes the data more accessible and actionable.
-To help you zero-in on the right data, Data Lakes also builds in logical data partitions and event tables, and integrates metadata with existing schema management tools, such as the AWS Glue Data Catalog.
-The resulting data set is optimized for use with systems like Spark, Athena, EMR, or Machine Learning vendors like DataBricks or DataRobot.
+To help you zero-in on the right data, Data Lakes also creates logical data partitions and event tables, and integrates metadata with existing schema management tools, such as the AWS Glue Data Catalog.
+The resulting data set is optimized for use with systems like Spark, Athena, EMR, or machine learning vendors like DataBricks or DataRobot.

 Segment sends data to S3 by orchestrating the processing in an EMR (Elastic MapReduce) cluster within your AWS account using an assumed role.
 Customers using Data Lakes own and pay AWS directly for these AWS services.